10 Frugal Habits That Can Save You Over $500 a Month

 Credit Card Rewards

-Pick a solid cashback card—but pay in full monthly to avoid interest.
+Pick a solid cashback card, and pay in full monthly to avoid interest.
+Think of rewards as a bonus on planned spending—not an excuse to buy more.

 Estimated Monthly Savings: $20 – $30